 Let the pitas cool before use.

 Our first tray always disappears miraculously the minute the pitas cool a little, even if the intention is to freeze them for future use.

-By the way, you can freeze them for two-three months.
+Frozen, they last for two-three months.
 You are lucky if they will last this long; it does not happen at our house!